-Simply put, a Long Term Player Development model (LTPDM) is a framework to maximize a player’s potential and long term involvement in sport over the course of their life.
+Simply put, a Long-Term Player Development model (LTPD) is a framework to maximize a player’s potential and long term involvement in sport over the course of their life.
 Sport Canada’s Long-Term Player Development (LTPD) Resource Paper “Canadian Sport for Life” sets out a framework for sport development in Canada.

-Hockey Canada’s Long Term Player Development (LTPD) is an eight-stage model based on the physical, mental, emotional and cognitive development of children and adolescents.
+Hockey Canada’s Long-Term Player Development (LTPD) is a nine-stage model based on the physical, mental, emotional and cognitive development of children and adolescents.
 Each stage reflects a different point in developing the player.
-The first three stages emphasize physical literacy and a broad range of sport experiences.
-The next five stages focus on development and competitive excellence.
+The first five stages emphasize physical literacy and a broad range of sport experiences.
+The next four stages focus on development and competitive excellence.

 Active for Life encourages life-long physical activity and informed healthy lifestyle choices with participation in hockey long after the competitive year